How do I know which ProLight LED Light Technology is right for me?

 Why is there such a huge price range in LED/Phototherapy devices on the market?

-There are many units/devices out there in the market place that are absolutely made with very inexpensive components, incorrrect wavelengths, exaggerated power output, while providing misleading information and testimonials.
-Its simple as that.
+Majority of the LED Phototherapy devices that are sold through the internet or in retail stores are not manufactured here in the US.
+These devices are made with very inexpensive components, incorrrect wavelengths, exaggerated power output, while providing misleading information and testimonials.
 Unfortunately, since the advent of the internet, you simply do not know who to trust or believe any more.

 What makes ProLight LED diodes different?